AdobeDocs/workfront.de-DE/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">Sie können keine Felder aus globalen Datensätzen löschen, die einem sekundären Arbeitsbereich aus den sekundären Arbeitsbereichen hinzugefügt wurden.</span>
+* Sie können keine Felder aus globalen Datensätzen löschen, die einem sekundären Arbeitsbereich hinzugefügt wurden, aus den sekundären Arbeitsbereichen.

 ## Felder löschen